-Except in the case of a special directive by the Society, or where changes necessitated by mandatory 1.2.2 implementation of International Conventions and Codes are concerned, no new Rule or alteration in any existing Rules is to be applied compulsorily after the date on which the contract between the ship builder and shipowner for construction of the craft has been signed, nor within 6 months of its adoption, nor after the approval of the original midship section or equivalent structural plans.
+1.2.2 Except in the case of a special directive by the Society, or where changes necessitated by mandatory implementation of International Conventions and Codes are concerned, no new Rule or alteration in any existing Rules is to be applied compulsorily after the date on which the contract between the ship builder and shipowner for construction of the craft has been signed, nor within 6 months of its adoption, nor after the approval of the original midship section or equivalent structural plans.
 The date of "contract for construction" of a craft is the date on which the contract to build the craft is signed between the prospective shipowner and the shipbuilder.
 This date and the construction number (i.e. hull numbers) of all the craft included in the contract are to be declared by the party applying for the assignment of class to a newbuilding.
 The date of "contract for construction" of a series of sister ship, including specified optional craft for which the option is ultimately exercised, is the date on which the contract to build the series is signed between the prospective shipowner and the shipbuilder.
 In this section a "series of sister ship" is a series of craft built to the same approved plans for classification purposes, under a single contract for construction.
 The optional craft will be considered part of the same series of sister ship if the option is exercised not later than 1 year after the contract to build the series was signed.
 If a contract for construction is later amended to include additional craft or additional options, the date of "contract for construction" for such craft is the date on which the amendment to the contract is signed between the prospective shipowner and the shipbuilder.
 The amendment to the contract is to be considered as a "new contract".
 If a contract for construction is amended to change the craft type, the date of "contract for construction" of this modified craft, is the date on which the revised contract or new contract is signed between the Owner, or Owners, and the shipbuilder.
 Where it is desired to use existing approved craft or machinery plans for a new contract, written application is to be made to the Society.
-Sister ship may have minor design alterations provided that such alterations do not affect matters related to classification, or if the alterations are subject to classification requirements, these alterations are to comply with the classification requirements in effect on the date on which the alteration contract, comply with the classification requirements in effect or the alterations are submitted to the Society for approval.
+Sister ship may have minor design alterations provided that such alterations do not affect matters related to classification, or if the alterations are subject to classification requirements, these alterations are to comply with the classification requirements in effect on the date on which the alterations are contracted between the prospective owner and the shipbuilder or, in the absence of the alteration contract, comply with the classification requirements in effect on the date on which the alteration contract, comply with the classification requirements in effect on the date on which the alterations are submitted to the Society for approval.
 Recognising the long time period that may occur between the initial design contract and the contract for construction for offshore units for fixed locations, the date determining effective classification requirements will be specially considered by the Society in such cases.